ill-am/Giggle-A-Day/docs/design/BE2genie_actionables.md

 - Acceptance criteria: CI job runs the concurrency test and fails PRs on regressions.

 Priority B — Next (after A green / staging validated) 🟩

+Note: Priority B is the next work to perform.
+A PR to merge these changes will be opened only after both Priority A and Priority B have been completed and validated.

 3. Safe dedupe/apply tooling (8–16h)